GiacomoLaw/leaguestatistics/README.md

 ## Usage

+**Outdated - will be updated after various aspects have been added**

 Install [Riot Watcher](https://github.com/pseudonym117/Riot-Watcher) via PIP: `pip install riotwatcher`

 Place your API key from Riot in `apisettings.py`.
 You can get it [here](https://developer.riotgames.com/).